stoeps13/connections-doc/source/user/communities/t_com_work_with_files.md

 3. To view available versions, click **Versions**.
 Then perform any of the following tasks:
     -   **To upload a new version:** Click **Upload New Version** and select the file that you want to upload from your local system.
 You can also provide a brief description of the change.

+        !!! note
-        **Note:** Uploading a new version does not apply to HCL Docs files.
+    Uploading a new version does not apply to HCL Docs files.

     -   **To download a version:** Hover your cursor over the version you want to download, then click the download icon ![Download icon](../files/images/download_icon.png) beside it.
     -   **To restore a previous version:** Hover your cursor over the version you want to restore, then click the restore icon ![Restore file version icon](images/restore_version.png)

+        !!! note
-        **Note:** Restoring a previous version does not apply to HCL Connections™ Docs files.
+    Restoring a previous version does not apply to HCL Connections™ Docs files.

     -   **Delete a version:** Hover your cursor over the version you want to delete, then click the delete icon ![Delete file version icon](images/delete_file_version.png).